-- Pressure for diversification of land uses which are sometimes visually intrusive, for instance horse paddocks and large industrial style buildings along the B3130. - Some hedgerows show signs of lack of management, with few new young hedgerow trees to replace the present mature population. - Encroachment of development along roads and in villages, particularly on higher ground such as at the edges of Winford, where it is highly visible from adjacent lowland areas. - Small scale incremental changes e.g. proliferation of clutter, signage associated with development, and recreational uses or increase in noise associated with transport corridors (the B3130 in particular) impacting on the peaceful secluded character. - Agricultural practices and changes in land use may affect archaeological remains, particularly earthworks. - Increased presence of intermittent over-flying aircraft, impacting on peacefulness
+- Pressure for diversification of land uses which are sometimes visually intrusive, for instance horse paddocks and large industrial style buildings along the B3130. - Some hedgerows show signs of lack of management, with few new young hedgerow trees to replace the present mature population. - Encroachment of development along roads and in villages, particularly on higher ground such as at the edges of Winford, where it is highly visible from adjacent lowland areas. - Small scale incremental changes e.g. proliferation of clutter, signage associated with development, and recreational uses or increase in noise associated with transport corridors (the B3130 in particular) impacting on the peaceful secluded character. - Agricultural practices and changes in land use may affect archaeological remains, particularly earthworks.

-The peaceful rural landscape of the Chew Rolling Valley Farmlands is strong and exhibits a number of the positive key characteristics of the Rolling Valley Farmland Landscape Type, such as the rolling topography, the pastoral land cover and the sunken lanes.
+The peaceful rural landscape of the Chew Rolling Valley Farmlands exhibits a number of the positive key characteristics of the Rolling Valley Farmland Landscape Type, such as the rolling topography, the pastoral land cover and the sunken lanes.